Jack Bernstein Injury Lawyers

 Report the incident.
 If the burn occurred at a workplace, file a formal incident report with your employer and notify the Nevada Division of Industrial Relations.
 If it occurred on business premises, report it to management and request a copy of any incident report.
 If a defective product was involved, preserve the product and its packaging.

 Obtain and preserve medical records.
 Every treatment record, prescription, therapy note, and medical bill is potential evidence of both the severity of the injury and the financial losses sustained.
-Request copies of records from every treating provider.

 This directory lists Nevada-licensed attorneys and law firms that handle burn injury cases in Las Vegas and the surrounding Clark County area.
 Each listing includes contact information, practice area descriptions, and, where provided, information about the firm's experience with burn-related claims.
-You can use the directory to identify attorneys whose practice areas align with your specific situation — whether your burn resulted from a workplace accident, a defective product, a premises liability incident, or a motor vehicle collision.
+You can use the directory to identify attorneys whose practice areas align with your specific situation, whether your burn resulted from a workplace accident, a defective product, a premises liability incident, or a motor vehicle collision.

-When evaluating attorneys from this directory, consider asking about their familiarity with Nevada's comparative fault rules, their experience working with burn care medical experts, and their approach to calculating future damages such as ongoing rehabilitation and reconstructive surgery costs.
+When evaluating attorneys from this directory, consider asking about their familiarity with Nevada's comparative-fault rules, their experience working with burn care medical experts, and their approach to calculating future damages such as ongoing rehabilitation and reconstructive surgery costs.
 Nevada State Bar membership can be verified through the State Bar of Nevada's public directory at nvbar.org.

 To begin the process of finding legal representation, review the attorney listings below and contact firms directly using the information provided.
 Initial consultations are typically confidential and, in most burn injury cases, free of charge.
 Acting promptly helps ensure that evidence is preserved and that all applicable legal deadlines are met.